TanguyLallemand/epistasy-detection-smmb-aco-vns/readme.md

 ### Prerequisite, generation of right virtual environment

 Some packages are required to run this tool.
 List of them is provided with version in environment.yml file.
 In order to generate a virtual environment where simu_naive.py can be executed please follow next steps.
+For this step conda is needed, please follow instructions from anaconda documentation to get it installed.

 On a workstation with conda installed please execute this line to generate an environment called projet_c: